blbhargav/Bhargav-Teleport-Weather/README.md

 <img src="/screenshots/Home_dark.jpg" width="150">
 You can undo this operation by selecting "Light" option if you don't like this theme 😔.

 That's it.
-I have recored all these things in a [Video](https://drive.google.com/file/d/1VnWhlmatXPgKb8is4ClfE-QHe2JA8ekp/view?usp=sharing).
+I have recorded all these things in a [Video](https://drive.google.com/file/d/1VnWhlmatXPgKb8is4ClfE-QHe2JA8ekp/view?usp=sharing).
 Install the [APK](https://drive.google.com/file/d/1M7j0oUuHbLMyilHUYZpgouGb1Z1lbUCw/view?usp=sharing) and check my app.

 Thank you for reading.